 Don’t let your backlog become a black hole.
 It should contain features, user stories, fixes, and other initiatives that are important but not quite ready to go on the roadmap.

-Which means you and your product team can’t afford to leave that backlog unattended for very long.
+This means you and your product team can’t afford to leave that backlog unattended for very long.
 Backlog items may not be on your mind at this minute, but they’ll probably become priorities soon.

 Product managers often treat their backlogs and product roadmaps as a cohesive system.
 They bring items from the backlog to the roadmap, and vice versa, making adjustments based on changing priorities.

 More than 70% of product managers in our survey say they re-prioritize their backlog at least once a month.
 More than 40% say they do so every week.

 It’s useful to have a different version of your roadmap ready for each audience who will see it.
 This may include executive stakeholders, engineers, sales and marketing, and even the public.
 (Sharing a product roadmap with the public can, for some organizations, be a smart strategy.)